Dynatrace Apache Spark monitoring gives you key performance metrics, tracking down problems with big data analytics.

 Dynatrace shows performance metrics for the three main Spark components:

-For the full list of the provided cluster metrics please visit our detailed blog post about Apache Spark monitoring.
+For the full list of the provided cluster and worker metrics please visit our detailed blog post about Apache Spark monitoring.

 Apache Spark metrics are presented alongside other infrastructure measurements, enabling in-depth cluster performance analysis of both current and historical data.

-For the full list of the provided worker metrics please visit our detailed blog post about Apache Spark monitoring.
+A full list of all provided worker metrics is discussed in our detailed blog post about Apache Spark monitoring.